RonanDrouglazet/TypescriptCompletion/README.md

 # TSCompletion

-Sublim Text 3 (ST3) plugin for [TypeScript](http://www.typescriptlang.org/) auto completion with your own project method.
-A second feature are to inject method from a class choice with a dynamic library build from your TypeScript project
+[TypeScript](http://www.typescriptlang.org/) Auto Completion with your project method name, and inject method manually with a module/class/method dictionary build from your TypeScript project

 It's one of my first Python's project, so write in a basic Python way, please fork me or leave comment / issue and help me improve this plugin !